 The School will perform the Pro Rata Refund Calculation for those students who terminate their training before completing the period of enrollment (i.e. students who receive a final grade of "W" or "WZ").
 Under the Pro Rata Refund Calculation, The School is entitled to retain only the percentage of charges (tuition, room, board, etc.) proportional to the period of enrollment completed by the student.

 The period of enrollment for students enrolled in modular programs is the academic year.
 The period of enrollment for students enrolled in quarter-based programs is the quarter.
 The refund is calculated using the following steps:

-1. Determine the total charges for the period of enrollment.

-- 2. Divide this figure by the total number of calendar days in the period of enrollment. - 3.
+- 1. Determine the total charges for the period of enrollment. - 2.
+Divide this figure by the total number of calendar days in the period of enrollment. - 3.
 The answer to the calculation in step 2 is the daily charge for instruction. - 4.
 The amount owed by the student for the purposes of calculating a refund is derived by multiplying the total calendar days in the period as of the student's last date of attendance by the daily charge for instruction and adding in any book or equipment charges. - 5.
 The refund shall be any amount in excess of the figure derived in step 4 that was paid by the student. - 6.
-In the event of a disabling illness or accident, death in the immediate family or other circumstances beyond the control of the student that causes the student to leave school there shall be a reasonable and fair settlement made between the school and the student. - TIME FRAME WITHIN WHICH INSTITUTION IS TO ISSUE NON-TITLE IV REFUNDS Non-Title IV refunds will be issued within 30 days of either the date of determination or from the date that the applicant was not accepted by The School, whichever is applicable.
+TIME FRAME WITHIN WHICH INSTITUTION IS TO ISSUE NON-TITLE IV REFUNDSNon-Title IV refunds will be issued within 30 days of either the date of determination or from the date that the applicant was not accepted by The School, whichever is applicable.